ZuriGa/EauClaireSalon.Solution/README.md

 * Optionally, you can run `dotnet build` to compile this console app without running it.

-* Tests can be found in Bakery.Tests directory.
+* Tests can be run under ProjectName.Tests directory.
 You can run test by navigating to the test directory and running `dotnet test`

 ## Known Bugs